GCheung55/Neuro/README.md

 A Utility Class.
 It allows automatic attachment/detachment of event listeners between two classes.

 ### options.connector
+---
-An key/value object to map events to functions or method names on the target class that will be connected with.
+A key/value object to map events to functions or method names on the target class that will be connected with.
 The value can also be an object that contains more key/value pairs.
 This allows to attach sub-events, such as `change:key`. __Note:__ An asterisk (*) as the sub-event refers to the parent event only.

 #### Syntax: key/value pairs
 ```javascript